vsrinivas/fuchsia/docs/syscalls/object_get_cookie.md

 ## DESCRIPTION

-Some objects (Events, Resources, VMOs) may have a cookie attached, which is a 64bit opaque value.
+Some objects (Events, Event pairs, Resources, VMOs) may have a cookie attached, which is a 64bit opaque value.
 Initially the cookie is undefined and not readable.

 If the cookie has been set on an object, **mx_object_get_cookie**() may be called, using the same object as *scope* to obtain the cookie.

+Event pairs are special.
+If one side of the pair is closed, the other side's cookie is invalidated.
+An invalidated cookie is not get-able or set-able with any scope.

 Cookies are useful for objects that will be passed to another process and later returned.
 By setting the cookie with **mx_object_set_cookie**(),